 There is a lot of advice on the topic of ‘minimalism when your spouse isn’t a minimalist’.
 Often the advice will start by telling you to focus on your own decluttering efforts.
 This is how I started out and I agree with this advice.

 Do not underestimate the power of cleaning out a packed basement or the act of getting rid of over half your wardrobe.
-Or decluttering the guest room so you can finally use the sewing machine you said you would learn to use!
+Or decluttering the guest room so you can finally use the sewing machine you said you would learn to use, and finally make Christmas stockings for the kids!
 Actions speak louder than words.